 Portrait from the Tennessee General Assembly composite of 1951-52.

-Prominent Nashville, Tennessee resident Hixie Sanders Anglea was for many years a notable fixture Tennessee's capitol city, being a former Vice Mayor of that city, a two term member of the State House of Representatives and member of the Nashville City Council for over twenty years.
+Prominent Nashville, Tennessee resident Hixie Sanders Anglea was for many years a notable fixture Tennessee's capital city, being a former Vice Mayor of that city, a two-term member of the State House of Representatives and member of the Nashville City Council for over twenty years.

 One of five children born to Monroe Lee (1882-1952) and Nellie Hughes Anglea (1889-1962), Hixie Sanders Anglea was born in Lebanon, Tennessee on April 4, 1913.
 He would graduate from the law department of Cumberland University in the class of 1935 and shortly thereafter launched a law practice in Nashville, partnering with Jordan Stokes III.
 Anglea married his first wife Sarah Katherine Todd McBroome on March 23, 1939.
 The couple would later have two daughters, Sandra Margaret (born 1941) and Sarah Todd (born 1943).
 Following his first wife's death in 1962 Anglea would remarry to Juanita Sue Broome Simmons (1924-1997), who survived him upon his death in 1996.

 Prior to his becoming involved in Nashville political life, Anglea joined the International Order of Odd Fellows, of which he was a member for over fifty years.
 In 1941 he became Grand Master of the Grand Lodge of Tennessee and fourteen years later ascended to the post of Sovereign Grand Master of the World Independent Order of Odd Fellows, holding that post from 1955-56.

 H. Sanders Anglea, from the 1933 Cumberland University "Phoenix".